WilderLavington/wilderlavington.github.io/_pages/cv.md

 ======
 * BS in Applied Math, University of Colorado Boulder, 2017
 * MS in Applied Math, University of Colorado Boulder, 2018
-* PhD in Computer Science, University of British Columbia Fall 2018 - Winter 2024
+* PhD in Computer Science, University of British Columbia 2018 - 2024

 Work experience
 ======